SBZed/React-Tutorial/Readme.md

 ```

 -   step 3. do `import { createStore } from 'redux';`
--   step 4. create globalized state. we need to pass reducer to createStore method. like `let store = createStore(counter);`
+-   step 4. create a globalized state. we need to pass reducer to createStore method. like `let store = createStore(counter);`
 -   step 5.
 Dispatch the store with action. like `store.dispatch(increment());`
--   Let's understand what we did. first we create store which need reducer(`counter` here) as parameter and reducer need action(`increment`) to run.
+-   Let's understand what we did. first, we create a store that needs a reducer(`counter` here) as a parameter and the reducer needs action(`increment`) to run.
--   Hence, we create action(`increment`) which return name of action.
+-   Hence, we create an action(`increment`) which returns the name of the action.
--   now reducer(`counter`) take that action(`increment`), check it's name which `INCREMENT` here. and do modification in state according to name. like for increment action, reducer increase state by one.
+-   now reducer(`counter`) take that action(`increment`), check its name which `INCREMENT` here. and do modifications in the state according to name. like for increment action, reducer increases state by one.
 -   Above process is setup.
 Now to make changes in store we need to dispatch that store with action.
--   after dispatching action store pass that action to counter which assigned to store. counter check action name, and make change in store according to it.
+-   after dispatching an action, the store passes that action to the counter assigned to the store. the counter checks for the name of an action, and make a change in store according to it.

 ```js
 import { createStore } from 'redux';